dhodges/scales2do/README.md

 $ make nginx_stop      # to quit
 ```

-Normally, Google Chrome will not allow self-signed certificates to be loaded over HTTPS.
+Normally, Google Chrome will not accept self-signed certificates over HTTPS.
 We can get around this by launching Chrome with a few cmd-line switches:

 ```
-$ make chrome_insecure # tell chrome to allow self-signed certificates to be served from localhost
+$ make chrome_insecure # tell chrome to accept self-signed certificates from localhost
 ```

-## License
+### Mea culpa

+Some ideas and code respectfully stolen from: https://github.com/gja/pwa-clojure

 Copyright © 2019 david hodges